Sections

 Most people who enroll in health insurance through the Health Insurance Marketplaces receive a tax credit to help pay their premiums.
 The credit is equal to the premium of a “benchmark” plan (the second-lowest-cost silver plan available to an enrollee) less an expected enrollee contribution that rises with income and falls with family size.
 Enrollees may apply the credit to any Marketplace plan.
 If the enrollee’s credit is greater than or equal to their plan’s premium, then the enrollee generally pays a net premium of $0.

 To pay a $0 net premium, an enrollee generally must both have a low income and have chosen a low-cost plan.
-Under the tax credit parameters in effect for 2025, enrollees with incomes below 150% of the federal poverty level (FPL), which is currently $22,590 for an individual of $46,800 for a family of four, the tax credit covers the full cost of the benchmark plan.
+Under the tax credit parameters in effect for 2025, enrollees with incomes below 150% of the federal poverty level (FPL), which is currently $22,590 for an individual or $46,800 for a family of four, the tax credit covers the full cost of the benchmark plan.
 Thus, enrollees at this income level generally have a $0 net premium if they select one of the two lowest-cost silver plans available to them or certain bronze plans.
 Enrollees with somewhat higher incomes also generally have at least some plans with a $0 net premium available to them, but typically only in the bronze tier.
-It is worth noting that many low-income enrollees had access to bronze plans with $0 net premiums even before the enhancements to the premium tax credit made in 2021, so this is not a new phenomenon.
+It is worth noting that around 15% of Marketplace enrollees in the states that used the HealthCare.gov enrollment platform had plans with $0 net premiums even before implementation of the enhancements to the premium tax credit made in 2021, so this is not a new phenomenon.

 The Marketplaces are not the only public coverage program in which some enrollees do not pay premiums.
 State Medicaid programs are generally not permitted to charge premiums.
 Similarly, low-income Medicare beneficiaries are generally not required to pay premiums to enroll in Medicare because those premiums are paid by Medicaid or, in the case of prescription drug coverage, the Part D Low Income Subsidy program.
 And essentially all Medicare beneficiaries have access to Medicare Advantage plans that offer drug coverage and other supplemental benefits at no premium beyond the base Medicare Part B premium.